mr258876/Project-Orgel/README.md

 Explations on adjustable values:
  - Motor
-     - Direction: The running direction of the motor.
+     - Reversed: To reverse the motor operation direction.
      - Gear Teeth: Teeth number of the gear installed on the motor.
 Related to running speed.
      - Current: The runing current of motor in mA.
 Reference value: 1050mA.
     >⚠Caution：The Driver moudle would produce more heat as the current goes up, and might trigger overheat protection.
 The motor will produce more noise as well.
 Do not raise this value over 1700mA in normal use.
  - Language
      - ENG: English
-     - CHS: Simplified Chinese
+     - 中文: Simplified Chinese
+ - Bluetooth
+     - On: Turn on bluetooth, and enable wireless control
+     - Off: Turn off bluetooth, and disable wireless control

+### Wireless Control

+>TODO

 Have fun!